How RunWell Actually Builds AI Automations

 This is the part most clients ask about, so let's be specific.

-| What other vendors do | What Runwell does |
+| What other vendors do | What RunWell does |

-Build every integration via the destination system's official API, with a service account or OAuth scope you provision, scoped to exactly what the automation needs. |
+| Ask for your admin login.
+Store it.
+Use it whenever they need to. | Build every integration via the destination system's official API, with a service account or OAuth scope you provision, scoped to exactly what the automation needs. |

-Automations run in our environment, call your API with a narrowly scoped credential, do the work, disconnect.
+| Run a persistent session into your systems 24/7 with broad permissions.
+Their breach is your breach. | Automations run in our environment, call your API with a narrowly scoped credential, do the work, disconnect.
 No persistent middleman session. |

-Every automation emits health telemetry — uptime, error rate, latency, cost per run, success rate.
+| "Trust us" on monitoring.
+Their dashboard reads from your accounts. | Every automation emits health telemetry — uptime, error rate, latency, cost per run, success rate.
 We watch the telemetry dashboard.
 We don't watch your accounts. |

-There is no Runwell employee with a password to your CRM.
+There is no RunWell employee with a password to your CRM.
 There is no persistent session sitting in a Zapier-style middleman.
 If something breaks, the dashboard tells us — we don't need to log into your systems to find out.
 If you've ever had a vendor lose a password and create a security incident, you know why this matters.

 Want to see a real reasoning trace from a production agent?